D7460N/D7460N.dev/ADD.md

  <p></p>
 <summary id="desktop-app"><h3>IT'S A DESKTOP APP</h3></summary>

 The qualities of a PWA combine the best of the web and compiled apps.
 PWAs run in browsers, like websites.
-But PWAs also have access to desktop features;
+But PWAs also have access to desktop features.

 For example : :
 * A PWA can still work when the device is offline